Bachelor of Design (Communication Design) (Top-up)

-With the integration of communication strategies and the realisation that designers no longer work with visual technologies alone, the Bachelor of Design (Communication Design) programme retains the distinctive identity and design-culture of each discipline while incorporating into each module opportunities for collaboration across the disciplines, to equip students with the creative conceptual thinking skills to deal with the changing communication design needs in the global economy.
+With the integration of communication strategies and the realisation that designers no longer work with visual technologies alone, the programme retains the distinctive identity and design-culture of each discipline while incorporating into each module opportunities for collaboration across the disciplines, to equip students with the creative conceptual thinking skills to deal with the changing communication design needs in the global economy.

 The Communication Design programme has associations with the following organisations:

 • The Australian Graphic Design Association (AGDA): the peak

 national organisation for professional graphic designers.

 • Interaction Design Association (IxDA): a global network dedicated

 Open House Programme Briefing - RMIT University, Bachelor of Design (Communication Design) (Top-Up)

 Come join us on Sat Sep 30 22:00:00 SGT 2017, Sat Sep 30 22:00:00 SGT 2017 - Sat Sep 30 23:00:00 SGT 2017, at SIM HQ, Clementi Road ...

 Communication Design is concerned with developing the message and creating new media channels to reach the intended audience.